 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gaylesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Gaylesville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gaylesville are a mix of both white- and blue-collar jobs.
 Overall, Gaylesville is a town of sales and office workers, construction workers and builders and service providers.
 There are especially a lot of people living in Gaylesville who work in office and administrative support (21.33%), management occupations (16.00%) and law enforcement and fire fighting (13.33%).

 Setting & Lifestyle